Do you want to write SEO friendly content?

 Alright, once we are ready with these data, now is the time to create an outline.

 Analyze the top 10 results for your target keyword.
-I know it’s a lot of tasks but again, SEO writing is not easy and so is ranking #1.
+I know it’s a lot of tasks but again, if your goal is to Rank#1 on search, you need to take these extra step to stand out.

 Based on your understanding, create an outline of your content.
 It’s a good time to learn about brainstorm and outline from this free guide.